Noise Levels in Hickory Creek, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Hickory Creek sounds about 158% louder than Western Hickory Creek to the human ear, a 13.7 dBA gap.
+To the human ear, noise in central Hickory Creek sounds about 103% louder than in eastern Hickory Creek, a 10.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Hwy 77 do you need to be?